-Start with a friendly discussion with the registered owner to see if it can be amicably transferred.
+Start with a friendly discussion with the registered owner (if you can track them down) to see if it can be amicably transferred back to your control.

-If You Can Access The Domain Name Registrar Website …
+Transferring Ownership If You Can Access The Domain Name Registrar Website

 Generally, .com, .net, .org, .mobi sites etc only require the relevant boxes in the registration section of the domain name registrar to be amended.

-Although auDa doesn’t charge any fees for the transfer of ownership process, all Australian domain name registrars charge fees ranging from $18 – $300 per name transfer, with $150-$180 the average fee.
+Although auDa doesn’t charge any fees for the transfer of ownership process, all Australian domain name registrars charge fees ranging from $18 – $300 per ownership transfer, with $150-$180 the average fee.

-If your .au domain name is registered to your web host and not to you, and they are not willing to transfer it to you, you can lodge a formal complaint with the auDa http://auda.zendesk.com/hc/en-us/articles/201446470-What-if-my-web-host-has-registered-my-domain-name-using-their-details-instead-of-mine-
+If your .au domain name is registered to your web designer and not to you, and they are not willing to transfer it to you, or if they have disappeared and you can’t contact them, you can lodge a formal complaint with the auDa where you will have to argiue why you believe that the registrant is not eligible to hold the domain name license for your name.

 If you have agreement and access to your domain registrar, and if you want to transfer your domains to the correct business entity, and want to save a few $ in the process there are a few strategies you can adopt.
 (Let’s face it – multiple domains at $180 per domain transfer really adds up financially),

-1) For non .au domains – first transfer the domain name to a non-Australian domain name registrar (I use NameCheap in the USA).
+1) For non .au domains – first transfer the domain name to a non-Australian domain name registrar.
 You will have to renew the domain for an additional year, but once that has gone through you can then amend the details from the domain name management panel.
 You can then either choose to leave the domain registration with NameCheap or transfer it back to an Australian domain name registrar at a later date.

-Then use the transfer of ownership option from their management panel and pay less than $20 per transfer, compared to the standard $150-$180 of other domain name registrars.
-The advantage of Netfleet is it is all done online and doesn’t require scanned forms to be emailed at ten paces.
+Then use the transfer of ownership option from their management panel and pay the cheaper rate per transfer, compared to the standard $150-$180 of other domain name registrars.
+The advantage of Netfleet is it is all done online and doesn’t require thousands of scanned forms.

-Of course, if in any doubt, speak with your lawyer (if they understand IT), or a specialist IT Lawyer (IdeaLaw is exceptional) and they will help you walk through the legal side of things; or your new web host if you need help with the technical side of things.
+Of course, if in any doubt, speak with your lawyer (if they understand IT), or a specialist IT Lawyer and they will help you walk through the legal side of things; or your new web host if you need help with the technical side of things.